aws/aws-cdk/CONTRIBUTING.md

 `rosetta/default.ts-fixture` will be used if present. `nofixture` can be used to opt out of that behavior.

-In an `@example` block, which is unfenced, the first line of the example can contain three slashes to achieve the same effect:
+In an `@example` block, which is unfenced, additional information pertaining to the example can be provided via the `@exampleMetadata` tag:

 ```
 /**
+ * @exampleMetadata fixture=with-bucket
  * @example
  *   /// fixture=with-bucket
  *   bucket.addLifecycleTransition({ ...props });